The Therapy Minefield

 What's so special about BWRT®?

-BWRT is a psychological therapy developed in 2011 by UK therapist trainer Terence Watts and has enjoyed a speedy rise in popularity in the UK and worldwide, thanks to the success it has enjoyed from the start and its rapid resolution of many psychological and emotional difficulties.
-So profoundly successful is it that it's now employed as the main therapy in a South African mental health clinic, dealing with, among other things, the aftermath of violent trauma and abuse.
+BWRT is a psychological therapy developed in 2011 by UK therapist trainer Terence Watts and launched in 2013 after two years of reseach and testing.
+It has enjoyed a speedy rise in popularity fro the beginning in the UK and worldwide, thanks to the success it has enjoyed from the start and its rapid resolution of many psychological and emotional difficulties.
+So profoundly successful is it that it's now employed as the main therapy in many several South African mental health clinics, dealing with, among other things, the aftermath of violent trauma and abuse.

 - It's based on the latest discoveries in neuro-science about how the brain receives and stores information